juIio/jaguar-backend/README.md

 JAGUAR is a modern banking application that provides users with essential banking features including account registration, secure authentication, money transfers, and transaction history management.
 The backend is built using Spring Boot with a PostgreSQL database and JWT-based authentication.

+## Architecture

+JAGUAR is built using a **microservices architecture**, enabling scalability, maintainability, and independent deployment of services.
+The system leverages:

+- **gRPC** for synchronous inter-service communication, providing high performance, type safe communication.
+- **Apache Kafka** for asynchronous message processing and event driven operations.

 ## Features

 ### 🔐 Authentication & Security